sudhanshuism/keepPCAliveUserEnabled/README.md

 # Let's keep your PC alive while you are away

-## It allows you to work without being interrupted and keeps the PC alive when you are away
+## It allows you to work without being interrupted and keeps the PC active when you are away

 # How to use?